nbyodai/sheistheaisha/src/pages/index.md

     subtitle: |-
       Interested in working with me?

-      Here are the services I render:
+      Here are some of the services I render:
     title: What I do for money
     type: features
   - actions: